FunmiOlaitan/Coding-Challenges/FruitMachine/README.md

 4. If you choose to play, the machine will deduct £0.20 from your initial credit.
 5. The machine will roll three symbols.
 6. Depending on the outcome, you may win or lose credits.
 7. The game will continue until you choose not to play or your credit drops below £0.20.
+The game will end automatically if you do not have enough credit to continue.

 ## Symbols